mozman/ezdxf/docs/source/tutorials/getting_data.rst

 hashable value as dict-key or ``None`` to exclude the entity.
-The following example shows how to group entities by layer and color, so each result entry has a tuple ``(layer, color)`` as key and a list of entities with matching DXF attributes:
+The following example shows how to group entities by layer and color, so each result entry has a tuple ``(layer, color)`` as key and a list of entities with matching DXF attributes as values:

 .. code-block:: Python

     def layer_and_color_key(entity):
         # return None to exclude entities from result container
-        if entity.dxf.layer == '0':  # exclude entities from default layer '0'
+        if entity.dxf.layer == "0":  # exclude entities from default layer "0"
             return None
         else:
             return entity.dxf.layer, entity.dxf.color